Kidsunbo/SomeExercise/README.md

 # Some Excercise
-> This is a repository for exercise.
+> This is a repository for exercise. especially for leetcode.

 Leetcode: Do all the leetcode problems with five languages.